SamMast/TDD_LootChecker/README.md

 ## App Functionality:

-- App to track wallet amount.
+- App to track wallet amount (Check your Loot).
 Can 'withdraw' and 'deposit' funds into account.

 ### Testing: